mhghy93/blogger/README.md

 # blogger

 This is a blogging app where users can create, update and delete posts.
+This web app was developed using HTML, CSS, Bootstrap, jQuery, Nodejs and MongoDB

 Home Page